isu-kim/PyPeripheral/README.md

 ### Motivation & Goal
 I got multiple RGB peripheral devices from multiple brands: Razer, Corsair, MSI.
 So, whenever I try to use a simple `rainbow` effect for each devices, they do not sync.
 So the main motivation and goal of this project is to **"Provide a Python library for controlling every RGB devices all together"**
 ## Installing this Project
 Installing this library for your personal project would be a piece of cake.
 There will be multiple ways of installing this project, however the easiest way would be using `pip`.
-However, in near future, I will be providing that support as  soon as possible.

   ### Manual Installation
  1. `clone` this repository to your system